-Ability to formulate a research question and work plan;
+Ability to formulate a research question;

 Knowledge of the most common review symbols;